SquaredDev/Week3Calculator/README.md

 You should find the above project challenging, however here are extra features you should attempt to add in.

 Chain complex calculations.
-Ex: 5 + 5 - 4 / 10
+Ex: 5 + 5 - 4 / 10                                    //Done
-Take into account order of operation
-You'll need a way to manage state if you do this
-Add a button to calculate the Modulo of 2 numbers
-Add a button to calculate the Square Root of numbers Add a decimal button
-Keep track of all the calculations so that you can scroll back through them
+Take into account order of operation                  //done You'll need a way to manage state if you do this      //done Add a button to calculate the Modulo of 2 numbers     //done Add a button to calculate the Square Root of numbers  //buggy and removed Add a decimal button                                  //done Keep track of all the calculations so that you can scroll back through them   //buggy and removed